 VLC Media Player is an awesome media player with plenty of useful features.
 But have you used all the features of VLC?
 Some of you may not have used VLC Media Player’s streaming feature.
-So here in this screen shot tutorial, we will tell you how to stream videos with VLC Media Player in a network.
-The process is bit a lengthy and difficult, but there is no need to worry, as you can see the screenshots with each step.
+So here in this screenshot tutorial, we will tell you how to stream videos with VLC Media Player in a network.
+The process is a bit lengthy and difficult, but there is no need to worry, as you can see the screenshots with each step.

 Configuring the streaming settings

 - In the menu bar, click on “Media” menu and then click on “Stream”.

 - Now, you can see an open media dialog.
 Select a video file that you want to stream and click on “Add”.
 (I would recommend you to use MP4 files for streaming.)